-All types except objects define immutable values (values, which are incapable of being changed).
+All types except objects define immutable values (that is, values which can't be changed).
 For example (and unlike in C), Strings are immutable.
 We refer to values of these types as "primitive values".

 The Number type is a double-precision 64-bit binary format IEEE 754 value (numbers between -(253 − 1) and 253 − 1).
-In addition to being able to represent floating-point numbers, the number type has three symbolic values:
+In addition to representing floating-point numbers, the number type has three symbolic values:

 Starting with ECMAScript 2015, you are also able to check if a number is in the double-precision floating-point number range using

 Number.isSafeInteger() as well as